Temperature-Noise Interplay in a Coupled Model of Opinion Dynamics: Model description and its fundamental properties

 \section{Model description and its fundamental properties}

-The system consists of $N$ agents, each holding a binary opinion $s_i=\pm1$, acting on top of a complete graph, described by total magnetization $m=\frac{1}{N}\sum_{i=0}^{i=N}s_i$.
+The system consists of $N$ agents, each holding a binary opinion $s_i=\pm1$, acting on top of a complete graph, described by total magnetization $m=\frac{1}{N}\sum_{i=0}^{i=N}s_i$ (average spin per node).
 In each time step, one agent is selected at random, and outcomes of two types of dynamical rules performed independently (q-voter and q-Ising, described further) are checked (see Fig.~\ref{fig:fig1}).
-If both dynamics indicate a change of opinion, the selected node flips its state (a so-called AND rule \cite{Lee2014}).
+If both dynamics indicate a change of opinion, the selected node flips its state -- it is a so-called AND rule, previously used in threshold dynamics \cite{Lee2014}, majority-vote models \cite{Choi2019}, and q-voter \cite{Chmiel2015,Gradowski2020} and q-Ising dynamics \cite{Chmiel2017}.
 Alternatively, one can describe the system as a duplex (two-layer multiplex network) with different dynamics on each level and the condition that the state of node has to be the same in both layers, which in the case of opinion dynamics, can be understood as ``no hypocrisy rule'', i.e., the agent presents the same opinion in each community it belongs to.
+Different types of coupling may be considered, e.g., the OR rule, where it suffices to prompt the change on one level to flip the node.
+The AND rule has been chosen owing to the possibility of comparing with previous studies connected to duplex networks \cite{Chmiel2015,Chmiel2017,Chmiel2020}, but also to imitate the fact that acquiring the same opinion from more than one group reinforces it and allows it to last (in a similar way as it is done in the case of echo chamber effect for the spread of information \cite{Cinelli2021,Baumann_2020,Gajewski2022}).
+In contrast, the OR rule should lead to fast suppression of the ordered phase (see the Discussion section for a detailed derivation of the rate equation for the OR rule and the description of differences between OR and AND rules).

 The key component of both types of dynamics is the \textit{q-lobby} (q-panel) -- a set of $q$ nodes selected at random from all neighbors of the given agent $i$ (here, given the complete graph, out of all nodes).
 In the case of the q-voter dynamics \cite{Nyczka2012}, the agent flips its state only when the $q$-lobby is homogeneous, i.e., all the chosen neighbors have the same state, however, it still has the option to behave (i.e., change its opinion) independently, which takes place with probability $p$, called later probability of independence.
 Thus, in the infinite system, the probability $\gamma^{+}_v$ of an increase in the magnetization for the q-voter dynamics reads